EWG Hooks: Must-Have Best Bass Fishing Guide

 Storing and Maintaining EWG Hooks

 A good hook should last, but only if it is stored and handled properly.
-Keep EWG hooks dry to prevent corrosion, especially if you fish in saltwater-adjacent environments or humid conditions.
+Keep EWG hooks dry to prevent corrosion, especially if you fish in humid conditions or near saltwater influence.

 Organize them by size so you can quickly find the right one on the water.
 It also helps to inspect hooks before and after trips.
 Look for bent points, rust, or dull tips.
 Replace damaged hooks rather than trying to fish through a weak connection.
-When the bite is difficult, small performance differences can matter.

-Bulk packs can be a smart purchase for frequent anglers.
-They reduce the risk of running short and make it easier to stay prepared for changing conditions.
+When the bite is difficult, small performance differences matter.
+Bulk packs can be a smart purchase for frequent anglers because they reduce the risk of running short and make it easier to stay prepared for changing conditions.

 Choosing EWG Hooks for Different Water Conditions